SAP-samples/teched2022-AD160/exercises/1_CreateAppGyverProject/README.md

 ## Create UI
-1. You will be redirected to AppGyver Composer, which is like an IDE for AppGyver.
+1. You will be redirected to SAP Build Apps Composer, which is like an IDE for SAP Build Apps.
 In the canvas, you can already see a <b>Title</b> and <b>Text</b> component.

 ![home page](images/01.png)